- Incorporated metacognition more explicitly into my teaching

 The Geology and Geography programs co-hosted an NAGT traveling workshop Active Learning in the Geosciences.

 The geography program is part of the Social Sciences Department, which also includes the programs of history, political science, and philosophy.
-In the geography program, one full-time, 2 pro rata, and 5 adjunct instructors teach Environmental Policy/Studies, Human Geography, and Physical Geography.
+In the geography program, one full-time, one pro rata, and five adjunct instructors teach Human Geography (cultural, urban, and world regional) and Physical Geography (lecture and lab) courses.

 Institutional demographic data is from IPEDS the Integrated Postsecondary Education Data System, U.S. Department of Education, typically for the 2018-19 year as available.